visulate/visulate-for-oracle/docs/pages/database-registration.md

 $ kubectl apply --namespace=test-ns -f secret.yaml
 ```

+**Tip:** keep a copy of the database registration file for future use.
+For example, when [updating to a new version](/pages/upgrade-guide.html) of Visulate or to create a new secret after changing the database passwords.

 The secret details should now appear in the Kubernetes UI.

 ![Kubernetes Secret](/images/db-secret.png){: class="screenshot" }